 You have likely heard the words, “You are what you eat.”
-But you also feel what you eat.
+But you also feel what you eat, is it possible then, to improve your mood with food?
 Research has shown there is in fact a relationship between food and mood.
 The food you consume has a profound impact on your overall health, including mood, stress level, and attitude.
 Food triggers chemical and physiological changes within the brain that alter your behavior and emotions.

 “The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.”

 By now, you know that eating the right foods will help to ward off disease and keep you healthy.
 But the connection that many people have not yet made is that food can be our most powerful ally in alleviating moodiness, anxiety, depression, fatigue, and stress.
 Consuming the right micronutrients in the form of vitamins and minerals, fatty acids, amino acids, along with a good balance of macronutrients (carbohydrates, fats, proteins), will help to keep disease away and your mind functioning more optimally.

 Your physical body is not separate from what goes on in your mind.
 There is a mind/body connection – how your emotional and mental health affects your physical body and vice versa.
 Your thoughts and emotions play an important role in positively or negatively influencing your health because the brain is very dependent on mood-enhancing nutrition.
 Therefore, you owe it to yourself to learn what foods bum you out and which ones provide a positive happy outlook!

 “In order to function properly, brain cells, like all body cells, need to be constantly supplied with molecules derived from the nutrients in the food you eat.
 Because the brain cells’ functions involve thinking, anything that results in less than optimal nutrition for the brain cells will result in less than optimal thinking by the brain.”